Dr. SudheerNeurologist

 Treatment Plan

-More than 90% of patients improve with non-surgical treatment.
-Surgery is considered when there is significant weakness or unrelenting pain despite proper treatment.
+More than 90% of patients improve with non-surgical treatment such as medication and physiotherapy.
+Surgery is considered when there is significant weakness or unrelenting pain despite proper conservative care.

 Call Now WhatsApp